 TABE Complete Language Assessment System - English measures the language proficiency of adult English language learners in the areas of reading, listening, writing, and speaking in English.
 The items are aligned with the NRS English-as-a-Second Language (ESL) Educational Functioning Levels.
 The assessment is available in paper-based and computer-based formats.
-The paper-based system consists of a Locator test for initial placement, test books, writing folios, answer booklets, and score reports.
+The paperbased system consists of a Locator test for initial placement, test books, writing folios, answer booklets, and score reports.
 It is delivered face-to-face in a paper/pencil format.
-It can be hand-scored or scanned.
-The computer-based assessment is delivered through the DRC testing portal.
+It can be handscored or scanned.
+The computer-based assessment is delivered through the DRC testing portal and also has a Locator test for initial placement.
 The test has two forms (A & B) and four levels (1, 2, 3, and 4).
 This test is not intended for students who indicate that their language spoken at home is English.